trumberger/monitoring-wiki/Work-Instructions/ARM-Template-Generator.md

 **History**
-Since US1517, the ARM generators where combined into one piece which can generate the following:
+Since US1517, the ARM generators where combined into one script which can generate the following:

 - Metric Alert Rules ARM template (standard)
 - Alert Rules ARM template (standard)